-- Go to the front panel and press , then , then printer.
-Note the mDNS service name of your - 2.
-Insert the HP Start-up Kit CD into your CD drive.
+- 1. Go to the front panel and press , then , then printer. - 2.
+Insert the HP Start-up Kit DVD into your DVD drive. - 3.
+Open the DVD icon on your desktop. - 4.
+Open the Mac OS X HP DesignJet Installer. - 5.
+Follow the instructions on your screen. - 6.
+The printer software is installed, including the printer driver and other HP software, such as the HP Utility. - 7.

-- 3. Open the CD icon on your desktop. - When the Z5400 window appears on your screen, click Software and then Install. - 5.
-Your Web browser opens to display the rest of the software installation procedure.
-You must select Windows or Mac OS X software, and choose which specific software you want to install (by default, all of it). - 6.
 When the software has been installed, the HP Printer Setup Assistant starts automatically, to set up a connection to your printer.
-Follow the instructions on your screen. - 7.
+Follow the instructions on your screen. - 8.
 When you reach the Select Printer screen, look for your printer's mDNS service name (which you noted in step 1) in the Printer Name column. - If you find the right name, scroll sideways if necessary to see the Connection Type column, and check that it shows Bonjour.
 Then highlight that line.
 Otherwise, continue searching further down the list. - If you cannot find your printer's name with a Bonjour connection type, check the box My printer is not in the list.